fullstack-lang/gong/README.md

 go version equal or above 1.16 is mandatory (cf. use of `embed` package).
 See https://golang.org for installation.

-### cgo
+### gcc

 a gong stack uses gorm for the database and sqlite as the default database.
-Unfortunatly, the sqlite driver requires cgo
+Unfortunatly, the sqlite driver requires cgo, which requires gcc.

-### go-swagger (generating Postman files)
+### go-swagger (optional, for generating Postman files)

 swagger is a go program is used after each `gongc` compilation to generate the project API in a `yml` file. gongc is robust to the absence of go-swagger but it is recommanded to use it